Skip to main content

 tip

 After deploying your Agent, you can try any of these endpoints.
-For example, you can prompt the Agent using the A2A POST endpoint with the send method.
+For example, you can prompt the Agent using the A2A POST endpoint with the message/send method.

 In the request below, specify the following: